 1. The moment Neil McElroy invented modern brand management.

-If you look up Neil McElroy on Google, you will most likely discover him as a former United States Secretary of Defense under President Eisenhower.
-And even if this was the highest position he occupied during his career (kind of hard to outrank the White House), this was not the area where he has had the most impact.
+An important figure for branding history: Neil McElroy, if you look him up on Google, you will most likely discover him as a former United States Secretary of Defense under President Eisenhower.
+And even if this was the highest position he occupied during his career (kind of hard to outrank the White House), this was not the area where he has had the most impact; he changed branding history.

 In 1925, a young Harvard graduate enters P&G to work on the advertising of the different soap products that the company sells.
 Quickly, the young man starts having a pretty clear idea on how P&G should improve its way of doing things: in a memo that now became the birth certificate of modern brand management, McElroy argues that a new approach is possible for marketing the current line of soap products.